-This is a large industrial project between SINTEF Optimisation and with Nobina AB in Sweden.
-The project focus on building a personnel scheduling engine that match bus drivers to shifts.
-The engine creates a work schedule for personnel by matching bus drivers to shifts for a given planning horizon while considering skills, competence, fairness, laws, regulations, as well as the bus drivers' preference.
+This is a large industrial project between Nobina AB in Sweden and SINTEF Optimisation.
+The project focuses on building a personnel scheduling engine - SkiftOpt - that matches bus drivers to shifts.
+The engine creates a work schedule for personnel by matching bus drivers to shifts for a given planning horizon while considering skills, competence, fairness, laws, regulations, as well as the bus drivers' preferences.
 The output is a schedule of the working hours for the drivers.
-In 2016, their new system with the SkiftOpt engine inside was rolled out in Sweden.
+In 2016, the new system with the SkiftOpt engine inside was rolled out in Sweden.
 In 2017, the plan is to roll out the engine in Denmark and Finland.

 The BONVOYAGE project aims at designing, developing and testing a platform optimizing multimodal door-to-door transport of passengers and goods.

 SPORTING aims to take sports scheduling from the current fragmented, unsatisfactory and obsolete state to a unified, efficient and user-centric future.
 It will make Profixio a global leader in the sports scheduling market thanks to an innovative sport scheduling software based on state-of-the-art mathematics optimization and a innovative graphical user interface.

 Norwegian researchers make European air traffic more efficient

 Many major European airports are unable to expand.
 This means that aircraft departures, arrivals and surface movements will have to be speeded up.
 A Norwegian system designed to make all airport movements more efficient is tested in Hamburg, and at Arlanda in Stockholm and Charles de Gaulle in Paris.